phalcon-orphanage/docs/en/reference/models.rst

        }
     }

-The next events are available to define custom business rules that should to beexecuted when a delete operation is being made.
+The next events are available to define custom business rules that should to be executed when a delete operation is being made.

 +-----------+--------------+---------------------+------------------------------------------+
 | Operation | Name         | Can stop operation? | Explanation                              |